papatangosierra/Manga-Scripts-for-Indesign/README.md

 **Create New R-to-L Document** creates a new document with the binding direction set right-to-left.
 This may be useful for older versions of InDesign where the document's binding direction cannot be changed after it's created.

 **Create Translation Note Graphic** creates a thumbnail for excerpting a section of a page in translation endnotes.
 To use this script, select every object that will appear—even partially—in the thumbnail, then run the script.
 It will move a grouped and framed copy of the selected objects to the clipboard, and create a "Translation Note Graphic" object style if one does not already exist.
-You can use this style to give the thumbnails a stroke (I recommend a stroke size of 1 point).
-Note that there circumstances wherein thumbnails created this way can generate overset text errors, and the author hasn't quite figured out why, yet.
+You can use this style to give the thumbnails a stroke (I recommend a stroke size of 1 point). **Note:** There seem to be circumstances wherein thumbnails created this way can generate overset text errors, and the author hasn't quite figured out why, yet.

 **Find Empty Text Frames** selects the next text frame that contains no text, and displays an alert if it finds none.
 This is useful for checking a finished book or section for missed lettering.